 Aon Bollinger Bands

 Bollinger bands consist of two price bands above and below a center line for any company stock like Aon.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the upper band in the context of Aon bollinger bands.
+The stock price is trading between the average and the lower band in the context of Aon bollinger bands.

 Aon Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The Aon MACD line is above the signal line.

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 45.96 is the RSI value of AON stock.